Different seniority states of $^{119-126}$Sn isotopes: shell model description: Configuration of the isomeric states

 \section{Configuration of the isomeric states}

 $^{119-126}$Sn isotopes, which contain more than 68 neutrons, are good for studying high spin states since they do contain $\nu (h_{11/2})^n$ with $v=4,5,6$ and the high spin states cannot be formed only by $\nu s_{1/2}$ and $\nu d_{3/2}$ orbitals themselves.
 In Ref.~\cite{astier}, the $^{119-126}$Sn isotopes have been produced as fragments of binary fission induced by heavy ions.
-New results were reported for these nuclei.
 Among them, isomeric states have been established from the delayed coincidences between fission fragment detectors and the gamma array.
 Further experimental data are taken from Refs. \cite{Iskra,Iskra1}.
 All the observed states treated in terms of broken neutron pairs occupying the $\nu (h_{11/2})$ orbital.
 The configurations of high-spin states are due to $(\nu h_{11/2})^n$ or $(\nu h_{11/2})^n$$(\nu d_{3/2})^1$ ones.

 Configurations of the isomeric states $10^+$, $5^-$, $7^-$, $15^-$ and $19^-$ of even isotopes of Sn and $27/2^-$, $19/2^+$ and $23/2^+$ odd isotopes, emerging from the current shell model calculation, are given separately in Table 1.
 The seniorities given in this Table are proposed in~\cite{astier}.
+As is seen from Table 1, the percentage of the seniority isomers configurations increases by increasing the neutrons number.
+This is because the role of $h_{11/2}$ orbital is dominating and average occupancy of this orbital is increasing.
+The average occupancy of $h_{11/2}$ orbital is 5.17 in $^{119}$Sn and 7.79 in $^{125}$Sn.
+The wave functions are very fragmented, for example, different configurations corresponding to $10^+$ state in $^{120}$Sn are shown in the Table 2.
 The $10^+$ states of all even isotopes and $27/2^-$ states of all odd isotopes are formed by breaking pairs in pure $\nu (h_{11/2})$ orbital with $v=2$ and $v=3$, respectively.
 The $d_{3/2}$ and $s_{1/2}$ orbitals also participate in the formation of other isomeric states of the Sn isotopes.

-In the case of $^{120,122,124,126}$Sn isotopes the different seniority states are coming due to the following configurations: